laironcosta1994/daily-golf-project/README.md

 ![Map Tilset custom inspector screenshot](/Documentation/map_tileset.png)

 The way the MapTileset works is as a series of rules, which it checks in order, looking for the first appropriate one.
 The rule describes what the spaces neighbors can be.

-### Skybox
-Not an architecture note, but for the curious:

-I basically used this tutorial: [https://medium.com/@jannik_boysen/procedural-skybox-shader-137f6b0cb77c](https://medium.com/@jannik_boysen/procedural-skybox-shader-137f6b0cb77c).
-I had to turn off "Cast Shadows" in the graph inspector to get the UV mapping to behave as it does in the older version of Unity used in that tutorial.